Paternity leave in 2026: what fathers need to know

 The result?

-Others take them, but feel guilty about it.
+Others take them, but feel guilty.

-And some don't even dare ask.
+And some don’t even dare to ask for them.

 What this means for the baby (and why it's important)